-In recent times, I have seen a new social media trend flooding my timeline called the Bird Box Challenge (#BirdBoxChallenge).
+In 2019, there was a social media trend flooding my timeline called the Bird Box Challenge (#BirdBoxChallenge).
 The concept of the challenge is that a person is supposed to blindfold themselves and then complete everyday activities such as walking, doing chores, and navigating their community, amongst other tasks.
-The challenge gets its name from the movie Bird Box, which is about a group of people who wear blindfolds to avoid being killed by a monster of some sort- if they see it, they die.
+The challenge gets its name from the movie Bird Box, which is about a group of people who wear blindfolds to avoid being killed by a monster of some sort- admittedly, I haven’t seen the movie yet.

 Needless to say, the Bird Box Challenge can be very dangerous for people that do not have proper orientation and mobility skills.
 While there have been no reported injuries that I know of, Netflix has issued a warning to people about the challenge, encouraging them to avoid hurting themselves.
-Many people within the vision impairment community have condemned the challenge, saying it perpetuates harmful stereotypes about life with blindness and low vision.
+Many people within the blind/low vision community have condemned the challenge, saying it perpetuates harmful stereotypes about blindness, low vision, and vision loss in general.

 People do not need to fall down a flight of stairs or run into a wall in order to understand what life would be like without vision.
-However, there are still alternatives to the Bird Box Challenge that allow for people to learn more about vision impairment without injuring themselves.
-Here are 12 safe Bird Box Challenge alternatives that simulate life with blindness and vision impairment.
+However, there are still alternatives to the Bird Box Challenge that allow for people to learn more about vision loss without injuring themselves.
+Here are 12 safe Bird Box Challenge alternatives that simulate life with blindness and low vision in a positive way- and that’s approved by people living with vision loss!

 These challenges require a blindfold or another way to cover your eyes for best results.